Notes on the Geography of Peninsular India: Hyderabad Cyberabad

-Although Bangalore was first out of the hi-tech gate, many Indian cities have now joined the race for information-technology jobs.
-Hyderabad's one of them, and the results are incredible to anyone who remembers the city 20 years ago.
+Although Bangalore was first out of the hi-tech gate, many Indian cities have now joined the IT race.
+Hyderabad's one of them, and the results are incredible to anyone who remembers the city of 1980.

 Until a few years ago, this was scrub-covered and almost worthless land.